redifo/recipe-drf-api/README.md

 This structured approach not only keeps the project organized but also aligns with agile principles, ensuring flexibility and responsiveness to change throughout the development cycle.

 ## Planning

+### Mockups

+Wireframes were produced based on those user stories that had been identified as required for the MVP.

+### Data models

+Data models were planned alongside the wireframes.
+These are documented in the read-me for the backend [README-BACKEND.md](https://github.com/redifo/recipe-drf-api/blob/main/README-BACKEND.md).

 ## Design